Toward a Better Working Relationship with the Thai

 5. Don't Take Things Too Seriously

-Most Thai by nature are a fun-loving people.
+Most Thai by nature are fun-loving people.
 If you take things too seriously with them, many Thai will get bored and lose interest in what is being done.
 Some amount of play must be included in a relationship.

 6. Don't Get Angry and Lose Your Cool

 Getting angry and losing your cool will never solve anything when working with most Thai.
 It is best to smile and try to mask the anger you are feeling like many Thai do.

 7. Have Patience

 When working with some Thai, you can not be too demanding and expect everything on time.
 From my experience, many Thai don't attach as much importance to time as westerners do.
 The learning curve for a lot of Thai is also not as high as what many foreigners think.

 8. The Show is More Important Than Substance

 9. Be Aware that Some Thai Aren't Very Good Planners

 From my experience, some Thai are very bad at arranging academic calendars.
 Mid-term tests are scheduled at the most inopportune time leaving teachers with insufficient time for teaching and review.
-Add on activities which disrupt scheduled teaching periods are also very annoying.
+Add on activities that disrupt scheduled teaching periods are also very annoying.

 10. Off-Limit Discussion Topics

 A Western teacher would be wise to avoid any discussion about the King and the royal family, Buddhism, or Thai politics with Thai teachers.

 11. Expect Personal Questions

 It is the nature of some Thai to ask a Westerner about his age, weight, family, salary, and many other personal matters which foreigners deem inappropriate to ask.

-The tips which I have outlined for better working with the Thai are not limited to Westerners teaching in Thailand.
+The tips that I have outlined for better working with the Thai are not limited to Westerners teaching in Thailand.
 They also apply to other foreigners who are engaged in partnerships with the Thai people.
 Being conscious of the differences in Thai and Western culture will go a long way in improving your working relationship with the Thai.

 © 2012 Paul Richard Kuehn